ukangaekom/hisho_evm_cross_chain_token/README.md

 # CCIP Self-Serve Tokens

+This repository has been modified and simplified from the [Chainlink examples repository](https://github.com/smartcontractkit/smart-contract-examples).
 This repository contains a collection of Foundry scripts designed to simplify interactions with CCIP 1.5 contracts.

 Find a list of available tutorials on the Chainlink documentation: [Cross-Chain Token (CCT) Tutorials](http://docs.chain.link/ccip/tutorials/cross-chain-tokens#overview).